otammato/Monitoring-_with_Prometheus/README.md

           group: 'monitoring_node_ex3'
 ```
 > Notice that while you access the node exporters externally on ports 9101, 9102, and 9103, they are internally all listening on port 9100, which is how Prometheus will communicate them on the monitor network.

+- Set the scrape_interval to 15 seconds instead of the default of 1 minute.
+This is so that we can see results quicker during the lab, but the 1 minute interval is better for production use.
+- The scrape_config section contains all the jobs that Prometheus is going to monitor.
+These job names have to be unique.
+You currently have one job called node.
+Later we will add another to monitor a Python application.
+- Within each job, there is a static_configs section where you define the targets and define labels for easy identification and analysis.
+These will show up in the Prometheus UI under the Targets tab.
+- The targets you enter here point to the base URL of the service running on each of the nodes.
+Prometheus will add the suffix /metrics and call that endpoint to collect the data to monitor from.
+(For example, node-exporter1:9100/metrics)